cenviity/100-exercises-to-learn-rust/book/src/01_intro/01_syntax.md

 return type.
 The function's body is enclosed in curly braces `{}`.

-In previous exercise, you saw the `greeting` function:
+In the previous exercise, you saw the `greeting` function:

 ```rust
 // `fn` <function_name> ( <input params> ) -> <return_type> { <body> }